devsw-prayas/project-strix/README.md

 **Result**: Even if one node is compromised:
 - Tampered data fails validation because other DAG replicas + TPM attestation reject it.
 - Malicious node gets quarantined automatically.

+**Current State**
+Docker Server Setup Complete, inter-node and monitor node communication completed End points for login and register auth completed

+Next.js frontend complete

+**General Flow**

+**Login / Signup**
+1. Client signs data using a chained key setup (TPM parent + TPM child + node key).

+2. Auth server verifies the signature and attestation locally.

+3. If valid, the auth server creates a local DAG entry and signs it.

+4. The entry is propagated to peer nodes.

+5. Peers re-verify the signature and attestation.

+6. If all active nodes agree, the DAGs are updated everywhere → login succeeds.

+7. If any node rejects, a tamper log is created and the event is flagged.

+**Transactions**

+Layer 1 – Local Fast Path

+1. Client signs and submits a transaction.

+2. Nearest node verifies quickly, appends to its local DAG, and gives the client an immediate success.

+3. This transaction is gossiped to sibling nodes in the same cluster for redundancy.

+Layer 2 – Global Verification 4.
+The local cluster forwards the transaction to a global verifier layer.
+5. Global verifier(s) re-validate against the broader DAG consensus.
+6. If confirmed, the transaction is marked Finalized everywhere.
+7. If not, a tamper log is generated and the offending node/transaction is quarantined.

+**Security Principle**

+Every step is signed + verified.

+Local DAGs = speed and redundancy.

+Global DAG = strong consistency and tamper detection.

+Tamper logs = immutable audit trail when something fails.